menu

 In addition, one of the really interesting characteristics about the Rincon Heights / University of Arizona neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 0.2% of college-friendly places to live in the state of Arizona.

-Also, the Rincon Heights / University of Arizona neighborhood stands out for having an average per capita income lower than 95.1% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Rincon Heights / University of Arizona neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.1% of the neighborhoods in America.
 The Rincon Heights / University of Arizona neighborhood also has a greater percentage of children living in poverty (68.6%) than found in 98.3% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Also, if your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 3.7% of residents in the Rincon Heights / University of Arizona neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 96.9% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.